craftercms/docs/source/by-role/developer/common/local-dev-with-docker.rst

 Local Development with Docker
 =============================

-Sometimes you'll need to have the Authoring project/site repositories in your docker container available in the host filesystem, specially if you want to update the files from your IDE.
+While local development is best done with a CrafterCMS bundle (:ref:`install-craftercms-via-binary-bundles`), sometimes Docker is the path of least resistance.
+To persist across Docker container restarts, you'll need to have the Authoring project/site repositories in your docker container available in the host filesystem, specially if you want to update the files from your IDE.
 To support access to your projects via a local IDE, we need to mount the Authoring project repositories directory to a host directory.

    .. note::
-      Performance may be slow when using WSL2 (Windows Subsystem for Linux 2) and a mounted Authoring project repositories directory to a host directory
+       Performance may be slow when using WSL2 (Windows Subsystem for Linux 2) and a mounted Authoring project repositories directory to a host directory.

 This section describes how to configure CrafterCMS on Docker for local development tools.